 Important: Read your contracts from every vendor, not just your venue or photographer; as on some very rare occasions some ‘Make Up Artists’ are adding clauses to not allow any photography or video during the bridal preparations, resulting in no record for that part of the day.

 For most weddings I aim to be with the bride in the morning and then stay with them until the ceremony.
-If you would like groom’s preparation captured, then I am happy to organise a second photographer.
+If you would like groom’s preparation captured, then provided the distance and travel time between the bride and groom’s getting ready location is not too great (for logistical reasons), then we can build this into the timeline, provide this does not exhaust too much of your coverage hours.
+Alternatively, I am happy to organise a second photographer.
 A second photographer is a great addition to the wedding day, covering the boys in the morning and then capturing more candid shots of guests during the day with alternative angles for the ceremony and dancing.